chaomander2018/chaomander2018/_posts/2018-10-3-Hello-World.md

 ---
 layout: post
-title: Nice to meet you!
+title: Introduction
 ---

 Hello everyone.
 My name is Chao, and I come from a Marketing/Advertising background.
-It really interests me that Data Science can be used for Recommendation Systems for online businesses/websites.
-I hope I can create a Recommendation System after this MDS program.
+It really interests me that Data Science can be used for Recommender Systems for online businesses/websites.
+I hope I can create a Recommender System after this MDS program.

 Cheers